Symbols

 Concrete Slab Effective Width, beff

-According to AISC 360-16 I3.1a, the effective width of the concrete slab is determined the sum of the effective widths for each side of the beam centerline, each of which does not exceed:
+According to AISC 360-16 I3.1a, the effective width of the concrete slab is determined by the Sum of the effective widths for each side of the beam centerline, each of which does not exceed:

-Characteristic bending moment strength, Mn, is determined according to AISC 360-16 I3.2a by plastic stress distribution method in the composite section.
+The nominal plastic moment strength of the composite beam, Mn, is determined according to AISC 360-16 I3.2a by the plastic stress distribution method in the composite section.

 Compressive Strength of Reinforced Concrete Slab

-Compressive strength, C value in reinforced concrete slab should be calculated by considering 3 conditions according to AISC 360-16.
+Compressive strength force, C, and the value in reinforced concrete slab should be calculated considering the smallest of the three conditions below.

 Shear Strength of Studs